 As we spend the rest of the day, whether it be for remembering the departed or for appreciating those who stayed, light up a candle: not just a physical one, but more.
 A candle that draws people together, and inspire.
 A candle that draws hearts together, and reminds.
 A candle that draws the lost to be found, those in darkness into light, and those in tears towards gladness.

 And as a local joke would go, “Mabuti pa ang multo, nagpaparamdam.”
+(At least ghosts make their presence felt, unlike some people.)

 Don’t wait until you’re just a ghost (of yourself) for your presence to be felt in someone else’s life.